Vumerity Patient Tips

 7. Interactions

 - Vumerity (diroximel fumarate) should NOT be used if you are also taking Tecfidera (dimethyl fumarate).
-Although they have different gemeric names, both drugs are broken down in the body to the same active medicine, monomethyl fumarate.
-However, if your doctor has decided you should switch, you can start Vumerity the day after you stop taking Tecfidera (dimethyl fumarate).
+Although they have different generic names, both drugs are broken down in the body to the same active medicine, monomethyl fumarate (MMF).
+However, if you and your doctor have decided you should switch, you can start Vumerity the day after you stop taking Tecfidera (dimethyl fumarate).

 - Vumerity may increase your risk of serious and potentially life-threatening infections when combined with other medicines that may lower your immune system response.
 Talk to your doctor if you have any questions or concerns.